Sponsored Retirement Plans (SRPs)

 Hayford's plans come from the who's who of rich companies like Coca-Cola, General Electric, Johnson & Johnson, and Philip Morris.

 In 1995, Hayford was collecting an income of about $1,166 a month.
 But that was just for starters...

 A few short years later, Hayford was collecting an income of $6,083 a month.

 But he's not the only one cashing in.

-Carla said her mother built a $65,000 portfolio simply by collecting a few hundred dollars a month from the Sponsored Retirement Plan (SRP) of Bristol-Myers.
+Carla said her mother built a $65,000 portfolio simply by collecting a few hundred dollars a month from what we’ve dubbed Sponsored Retirement Plan (SRP) of Bristol-Myers.

-For Americans in retirement or getting close to it, an SRP is a dream come true.
+For Americans in retirement or getting close to it, an SRP could be a dream come true.

 Because the great thing about your SRP is that you could withdraw your money anytime from the plan.